If you have any trouble logging in to your account, contact us.

 Our Prototyping Acrylate resin material creates 3D printed objects from a base of photosensitive polymer liquid.
-That liquid is then solidified by UV light layer by layer to create a rigid and highly detailed prints which are comparable to injection molded plastics.
+That liquid is then solidified by UV light layer by layer to create rigid and highly detailed prints that are comparable to injection molded plastics.
 The final product has a naturally smooth and shiny surface.

 Our resin 3D prints are offered in 3 different colors.
 You’ll find more information on the different colors available in the paragraph on colors and finishings.

-Parts printed with CLIP are much more like injection-molded parts than objects produced with other 3D printing techniques.
-CLIP produces consistent and predictable mechanical properties, creating parts that are smooth on the outside and solid on the inside.
+Parts printed with CLIP (DLS) are much more like injection-molded parts than objects produced with other 3D printing techniques.
+CLIP (DLS) produces consistent and predictable mechanical properties, creating parts that are smooth on the outside and solid on the inside.

-Prototyping Acrylate prints quickly, has a good resolution and moderate strength for functional testing.
+Prototyping Acrylate prints quickly has a good resolution and moderate strength for functional testing.
 It creates objects which are particularly smooth and precise.
 They are perfect for ornamental objects and proof-of-concept prototypes.
 They can also be used for more mechanical uses if the strain on the object is moderate.

 You can order resin objects in 3 coloring options: black, white and grey.
 The objects are printed directly in solid color depending on the options chosen at checkout.
 The pieces exit the printer monochromatic.

 Furthermore, we remove the support structures for you during our post-processing steps, but the surfaces where the supports structures come in contact with the part will be visible but can be sanded and finished by a technician upon request.
-This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part, but also the removal of support structures and the finishing of your surfaces.
+This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part but also the removal of support structures and the finishing of your surfaces.

 There are multiple finishing options available through Sculpteo:

-Prototyping Acrylate resin material is adapted to at-home post treatment.
+Prototyping Acrylate resin material is adapted to at-home post-treatment.
 Thus, you can easily make your own finishes on your object: polishing, painting, varnishing, and more.

-|Layer thickness||100 µm|
+|Standard layer thickness||100 µm|

 Use wall angles above 40 degrees: Wall angles above 40 degrees don’t need to be supported.
 Printing self-supporting parts is faster and uses less resin thus shorter lead time for delivery.
 It also eliminates the step of removing the supports.

-Avoid sharp angles, use curved corners: Gradually curving forms, are well-suited to CLIP printing.
+Avoid sharp angles, use curved corners: Gradually curving forms, are well-suited to CLIP (DLS) printing.
 If your starting design has sharp angles, try to smooth the design.
 You can add fillets, bars, and ribs to support and smooth 90° angles.

-Keep in mind that our solidity check tool does not detect physical aberrations such as floating parts, unstable position, parts supporting too much weight relative to its thickness, etc. Particular care must be given to the geometry of your design and the most stressed parts must be thickened.
+Keep in mind that our solidity check tool does not detect physical aberrations such as floating parts, unstable position, parts supporting too much weight relative to their thickness, etc. Particular care must be given to the geometry of your design and the most stressed parts must be thickened.